AlauraAbbigail/AlauraAbbigail/README.md

 - 👋 Hi, I’m @AlauraAbbigail
 - 👀 I’m interested in App Development and AI projects
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C, C++, and Assembly
 - 💞️ I’m looking to collaborate on just school projects at the moment
 - 📫 How to reach me Alaura.abbigail@gmail.com
 - 😄 Pronouns: She/Her